 2. Impersonating Police Officers

 While PIs have the license to conduct investigations, they are not allowed to enforce the law the way a police officer can.
 In addition, it is illegal for private investigators to impersonate a police officer in order to extract data from potential sources or to gather information that can only be accessed by proper authorities.
 Risking it could mean losing their license, or even incarceration, depending on the gravity of the offense.
-However, not all civilians are aware of this so it’s important for private investigators to carry identification at all times.
-This way, they can avoid confusion with civilians and authorities.
+And as Manhattan private investigator, Darrin Giglio, says: “Not all civilians are aware of this so it’s important for private investigators to carry identification at all times.
+This way, they can avoid confusion with civilians and authorities.”

 3. Bypassing Surveillance Procedures

 Private investigators are allowed to carry out surveillance on public places, say when their subject is in the mall, out shopping, or in the park.
 On the other hand, PIs are prohibited from conducting surveillance when their subject is within a territory that is considered private such as their home and its perimeter.

 Taping subjects without consent from the court would mean breaching surveillance procedures and may cost PIs their jobs.
 In addition, stalking is not considered a method of surveillance especially if it suggests intimidation and harassment.

 It is common for private investigations to dig for more information including the ones that are not available to the public.
 However, private records such as credit information, criminal records, and phone records may only be obtained if the PI is able to secure consent from the court.
 In some states, law provides that the private investigator also seek the consent of the person concerned, otherwise the investigation would be illegal.